Birth name: Osias Mayer

 Saul

-According to mother's recollections, her father, Leo Katz, also wrote to his brother Max, evidently looking for help to acquire a visa for America, which clearly gave no results.
+According to mother's recollections, her father, Leo Katz, also wrote to his brother Max, evidently looking for help to acquire a visa for America, in vain.

-Both my mother and her cousin Saul then entrusted a friend, Siegmund Spiegel, with the address of their "uncle from America", in the hope that he would be able to plead their case.
+Both my mother and her cousin Saul then entrusted their friend Siegmund Spiegel with the address of their "uncle from America", in the hope that he would be able to plead their case.
 After coming to New York, Spiegel set out to find Max Katz.
 He met him in a restaurant where he worked as a waiter and asked for his help to secure papers for my mother and Saul Katz.

 "I spent literally days pursuing some of the Katz family that lived in New York. [...]
 I saw him late 1938...
 He lived somewhere in Brooklyn, and he worked in a Jewish deli as a waiter, downtown New York.
 I talked to him about [getting] papers for Toni, and he said he couldn't help.
 He said he was in "tzuris" himself...
 He already had problems himself, his wife was ill, and so on, so he was no help."